antrea-io/antrea/docs/network-flow-visibility.md

     # Enable flowexporter which exports polled conntrack connections as IPFIX flow records from each agent to a configured collector.
       FlowExporter: true

+    flowExporter:
+      # Enable FlowExporter, a feature used to export polled conntrack connections as
+      # IPFIX flow records from each agent to a configured collector.
+To enable this
+      # feature, you need to set "enable" to true, and ensure that the FlowExporter
+      # feature gate is also enabled.
+      enable: true
       # Provide the IPFIX collector address as a string with format <HOST>:[<PORT>][:<PROTO>].
       # HOST can either be the DNS name, IP, or Service name of the Flow Collector.
 If
       # using an IP, it can be either IPv4 or IPv6.
 However, IPv6 address should be
       # wrapped with [].
 When the collector is running in-cluster as a Service, set
       # <HOST> to <Service namespace>/<Service name>.
 For example,
       # "flow-aggregator/flow-aggregator" can be provided to connect to the Antrea
       # Flow Aggregator Service.
       # If PORT is empty, we default to 4739, the standard IPFIX port.
       # If no PROTO is given, we consider "tls" as default.
 We support "tls", "tcp" and
       # "udp" protocols. "tls" is used for securing communication between flow exporter and
       # flow aggregator.
-    #flowCollectorAddr: "flow-aggregator/flow-aggregator:4739:tls"
+      flowCollectorAddr: "flow-aggregator/flow-aggregator:4739:tls"

       # Provide flow poll interval as a duration string.
 This determines how often the
       # flow exporter dumps connections from the conntrack module.
 Flow poll interval
       # should be greater than or equal to 1s (one second).
       # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-    #flowPollInterval: "5s"
+      flowPollInterval: "5s"

       # Provide the active flow export timeout, which is the timeout after which a flow
       # record is sent to the collector for active flows.
 Thus, for flows with a continuous
       # stream of packets, a flow record will be exported to the collector once the elapsed
       # time since the last export event is equal to the value of this timeout.
       # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-    #activeFlowExportTimeout: "60s"
+      activeFlowExportTimeout: "5s"

       # Provide the idle flow export timeout, which is the timeout after which a flow
       # record is sent to the collector for idle flows.
 A flow is considered idle if no
       # packet matching this flow has been observed since the last export event.
       # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
-    #idleFlowExportTimeout: "15s"
+      idleFlowExportTimeout: "15s"
 ```

-Please note that the default value for `flowCollectorAddr` is `"flow-aggregator/flow-aggregator:4739:tls"`,
+Please note that the default value for `flowExporter.flowCollectorAddr` is
-which enables the Flow Exporter to connect the Flow Aggregator Service, assuming it is running in
+`"flow-aggregator/flow-aggregator:4739:tls"`, which enables the Flow Exporter to connect
+the Flow Aggregator Service, assuming it is running in the same K8 cluster with the Name
-the same K8 cluster with the Name and Namespace set to `flow-aggregator`.
-If you deploy the Flow
+and Namespace set to `flow-aggregator`.
+If you deploy the Flow Aggregator Service with
-Aggregator Service with a different Name and Namespace, then set `flowCollectorAddr` appropriately.
+a different Name and Namespace, then set `flowExporter.flowCollectorAddr` appropriately.

 Please note that the default values for
+`flowExporter.flowPollInterval`, `flowExporter.activeFlowExportTimeout`, and
-`flowPollInterval`, `activeFlowExportTimeout`, and `idleFlowExportTimeout` parameters are set to 5s, 60s, and 15s, respectively.
+`flowExporter.idleFlowExportTimeout` parameters are set to 5s, 5s, and 15s, respectively.
 TLS communication between the Flow Exporter and the Flow Aggregator is enabled by default.
 Please modify them as per your requirements.

+#### Configuration pre Antrea v1.13

+Prior to the Antrea v1.13 release, the `flowExporter` option group in the
+Antrea Agent configuration did not exist.
+To enable the Flow Exporter feature,
+one simply needed to enable the feature gate, and the Flow Exporter related
+configuration could be configured using the (now deprecated) `flowCollectorAddr`,
+`flowPollInterval`, `activeFlowExportTimeout`, `idleFlowExportTimeout`
+parameters.

 ### IPFIX Information Elements (IEs) in a Flow Record